Shortcuts

 corner top left

-Droodles, cognitive poetics or funny rorschach tests?
+Droodles, cognitive poetics or funny Rorschach tests?

 "Egli è ben vero che in tale macchia si vedono varie invenzioni di ciò che l'uomo vuole cercare in quella, cioè teste d'uomini, diversi animali, battaglie, scogli, mari, nuvoli e boschi ed altre simili cose; e fa come il suono delle campane, nelle quali si può intendere quelle dire quel che a te pare"